youfoundron/react-redux-connect-helpers/README.md

 }

 // 3.
-We can connect property 'text' as value 'Menu' const textPropConnector = connectValue('Menu', 'text')
+We can connect property 'text' as value 'Menu' const textProp = connectValue('Menu', 'text')

 // 4.
-We can connect property 'active' as value at state.menu.active const activePropConnector = connectStateValue(['menu', 'active'], 'active')
+We can connect property 'active' as value at state.menu.active const activeProp = connectStateValue(['menu', 'active'], 'active')

 // 5.
 We can create an action connecting helper for our actionCreators const connectAction = createActionConnector(actionCreators)

 // 6.
-And then connect property 'onClick' as a bound action creator toggleMenuActiveState const onClickPropConnector = connectAction('toggleMenuActiveState', 'onClick')
+And then connect property 'onClick' as a bound action creator toggleMenuActiveState const onClickProp = connectAction('toggleMenuActiveState', 'onClick')

 // 7.
-Finally, we can connect our component with all the desired props const ToggleMenuButton = compose( textPropConnector activePropConnector, onClickPropConnector
+Finally, we can connect our component with all the desired props const ToggleMenuButton = compose( textProp activeProp, onClickProp
 )(ButtonWithText)

 export default ToggleMenuButton